 Table 3 - Model selection results for linear mixed-effects models.
 AIC is the Akaike information criterion, DAIC is the difference in AIC between the best model and each competing model.
 The best supported model for each region and species is bolded.
-For all but the East Bay, the highways have no affect.
-In the East Bay, traffic rates influence patterns of genetic distance.
+For all but the East Bay, the highways have no effect.
+In the East Bay, traffic rates influence patterns of genetic distance for coyotes.